diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab1.rst

 #.
 Use **Ctrl + F5** to reload the page several times.

-   If the LAMP Pool contain multiple members you would see that page elements are displayed from all members.
+   You should notice the LAMP Pool displaying the respective page elements from both members.
    That’s all it takes to create a basic web application on the BIG-IP system.

 #.
 Close the tab.